kailash-manasarovar/statement/docs/timeline/2025/july.md

 - I won't realize until August 2026, but this marks the moment that criminal gangs are *officially* replaced by security services - not even then... way earlier.
 - I do notice something has changed, but it's not clear to me in my drugged (constant invasive-surgery recovery - pain killers was it?) state exactly what or why.
 - In fact, I've been so effectively drugged during this time, I don't realize that the constant agent activity around me since July 2025 is not about law-enforcement bringing down the largest international criminal gang ever known at all.
-- No, it's all about stealing a *superhero's* eggs, and not helping me at all.
-They don't care if I die, and my guess is they're hoping that one of their attempts at murdering me will eventually work.
+- No, it's all about stealing a *superhero's* eggs, while planning the murder of the superhero once they feel they got enough of them.
-- I won't know any of this till August 2026.
+- I won't know any of this till August 2026, when God tells me everything at the Kotel.
 - Up until then, I am stalked relentlessly by security services that seem desperate to bite chunks out of me.
 - They make a few more attempts at murder; including [a really good try in Tibet in June](../2026/june.md#everest-base-camp-and-sickness).
 - I survive.